The Mark of Zorro chapter 4 Swords clash and Pedro explains

 “After him!”
 Gonzales screeched, springing across the room and grasping his blade again.
 “Unbar the door!
 Out and after him!
 Remember, there is a generous reward—”

 The corporal reached the door first, and threw it open.
-In stumbled two men of the pueblo, eager for wine and an explanation of the fastened door.
-Sergeant Gonzales and his comrades drove over them, left them sprawling, and dashed into the storm.
+In stumbled two men of the pueblo, eager for wine and an explanation of the fastened door. and his comrades drove over them, left them sprawling, and dashed into the storm.

 But there was little use in it.
 It was so dark a man could not see a distance of a horse’s length.
 The beating rain was enough to obliterate tracks almost instantly.
-Señor was gone—and no man could tell in what direction.
+Señor Zorro was gone—and no man could tell in what direction.

-See also The Mark of Zorro chapter 30 The sign of the Fox
+See also The Mark of Zorro chapter 15 At the presidio

 “Nobody but a highwayman, nobody but a cutthroat and thief would have done it!” he cried aloud.